Maniesan/Manikandan_Portfolio/README.md

 This project is licensed under the GPL-3.0 License see the [LICENSE](LICENSE) file for details.

-Copyright (C) 2025 Alvalen Shafelbilyunazra
+Copyright (C) 2025 MANIKANDAN ESWARANbilyunazra